HisayukiOsanai/IC-EMG/README.md

 # IC-EMG
-Extract EMG signal from skull-screw-referenced LFP data using ICA Tha manuscript can be found here: https://www.biorxiv.org/content/10.1101/2022.11.15.516633v2.abstract
+Extract EMG signal from skull-screw-referenced LFP data using ICA.
+Tha manuscript can be found here: https://www.biorxiv.org/content/10.1101/2022.11.15.516633v2.abstract

-example data and results are placed in \example, and \results.
+Example data and results are placed in \example, and \results.

 main_runica_230410_EMG.m:
 This is an example code that shows how to extract EMG signals from skull-screw-referenced LFP data using independent component analysis (ICA).